konami99/airtasker/README.md

 # UPDATE
+22/06/2017: Integrated with Codeship.
+So any commits to `master` will trigger tests.
+When tests pass, code will be packaged and pushed up to Elasticbeanstalk.

 20/06/2017: I've put up this app to my personal account on AWS. (http://airtasker2-env.us-west-2.elasticbeanstalk.com/) Elasticbeanstalk is connecting to RDS (Postgres) in the backend.
-Next I'll integrate it with Codeship to achieve Continious Delivery/Continuous Integration.

 # README